APTrust/userguide/docs/bagging/index.md

 Please use the Bag-Group-Identifier tag in the bag-info.txt file to indicate that multiple bags are part of the same group.
 Bag-Group-Identifier is part of the BagIt standard described in [RFC 8493](https://datatracker.ietf.org/doc/html/rfc8493){target=_blank}.
 The specification defines a Bag-Group-Identifier as `A sender-supplied identifier for the set, if any, of bags to which it logically belongs.`

-Pharos supports searching by Bag-Group-Identifier, which makes it easy for you to see which bags and files belong to the same logical group.
+Registry supports searching by Bag-Group-Identifier, which makes it easy for you to see which bags and files belong to the same logical group.

 The Bag-Group-Identifier tag provides the additional advantage of allowing you to restore specific parts of a collection without having to restore the entire collection.
 Under the old multipart naming scheme, all bag parts would be merged into a single giant bag.
 Bags sharing a Bag-Group-Identifier remain distinct intellectual objects and can be restored individually.